WebKit/WebKit-http/README.markdown

 CMake usually tries to resolve the compiler to an absolute path on the first time it is called, but this doesn't work when the compiler is called through distcc.

+## Testing ##

+### Testing the test framework ###
+    $ ruby Tools/Scripts/test-webkitruby
+    $ perl Tools/Scripts/test-webkitperl
+    $ python Tools/Scripts/test-webkitpy

+The ruby tests pass (all 2 of them!)
+The perl test almost pass: Failed 2/25 test programs.
+1/412 subtests failed.
+The python testsuite prints a lot of "sem\_init: No space left on device" then crashes.
+But before it does, there already are some test failures.

+### JSC ###
+    $ perl Tools/Scripts/run-javascriptcore-tests --no-build --haiku

+Current results:
+- 7500 tests are run (some are excluded because of missing features in our Ruby port)
+- 4 failure related to parsing dates (ecmascript 3, Date, 15.9.5.6)

+### WebKit ###
+    $ perl Tools/Scripts/run-webkit-tests --platform=haiku --no-build --no-http

+The options will prevent the script to try updating DumpRenderTree (it doesn't know how to do that on Haiku, yet) and to run the HTTP tests (requires apache).

+A lot of tests are currently failing.
+The problems are either in the WebKit code itself, or in the various parts of the test harness, none of which are actually complete: DumpRenderTree, webkitpy, etc.

+### Others ###

+There are more tests, but the build-\* scripts must be working before we can run them.

 ## Notes ##